+Notes:

+* A selection of courses will be offered to meet the requirements of candidates as far as the resources of the Faculty of Business Administration will allow

 32.23.3.2 Summer Research Project

 During the first summer in the program, students will complete a research project under the supervision of a qualified faculty member in the area of specialization.
 Projects must be presented at a Faculty of Business Administration research seminar during the second year of the program.